borti4938/n64rgb_pcb/README.md

 Please don't ask me for selling a modding.
 I either sell some prototypes on some forums marketplaces (which is very unlikely) or I don't have any of the boards.
 This is a complete DIY modding project.
-So everybody is on his own here.
+Everybody is on his own here.

 **WARNING:**
 This is an advanced DIY project if you do everything on your own.
 You need decent soldering skills.
 The CPLD and the video DAC have 0.5mm fine pitched pins.
-On the board there are some SMD1206 resistor and ferrit bead arrays.
+On the board there are some SMD1206 resistor and ferrite bead arrays.
 However, there are some awesome shops out there selling the boards for a great price.

 ## Table of Contents